Even the pros had a first time.

 - Double check there’s nothing else you need to do or bring to the session.
-Don’t find out you’re missing one crucial item on the day of recording.
+Don’t find out you’re missing one crucial item on the day of recording!

+Do this at home before the drum recording session!
 Check for any loose screws, rattles, squeaks, or other strange sounds.
-All of these things can be picked up by studio microphones.
+All of these things can be picked up by the studio microphones.
 If a drum key or screwdriver won’t fix the problem, use tape or spray-on grease.

 Warm up before recording

-Do at least some of your warm-up with the click track.
-Also use this time to check your kit: Is everything tuned the way you want?
+Do at least some of your warm-up with the click track, and check the volume of the click against everything else you’re hearing.
+Also use this time to check your drum kit: Is everything tuned the way you want?
 Do you need to move anything before you start recording?